-Mediterranean wedding invitations often look familiar — and then feel surprisingly unclear.
+Mediterranean wedding invitations often feel clear at first — and then unexpectedly vague.

 “Formal.”